Reviews You Can Rely On

 Controls

+The Beats have some of the coolest controls we've ever tested.
+They have the sleek look of a modern touchpad but the reliability of old-school buttons.
 We loved the physical controls, which are very straightforward, but click loudly.
-Unfortunately, they lack the automatic play/pause when the headphones are removed or placed on your head, and don't provide wired passive playback if the battery dies.
+Unfortunately, they lack automatic play/pause functionality when the headphones are removed or placed on your head, and don't provide wired passive playback in case the battery dies.

 Customization